-- Apply 1/2 inch of this soil mixture on top of the low areas.
-Do not make it deeper than that, because this approach must be gradual, so that you do not smother the grass.
+- Apply up to 1/2 inch of leveling mix on top of the low areas.
+Do not add more than 1/2 inch because this can smother the grass.

 - Rake the topdressing to spread it out evenly.

 - Monitor the progress in the area.
-Eventually, you should see just grass, no dirt (assuming there were no bare spots before you began the process of topdressing).
-If it is still uneven, keep repeating these steps until it is level.
-If the spot is level now, then you are done.
+Eventually, you should see just grass and no dirt (assuming there were no bare spots before you began the process of topdressing).
+If the lawn is still uneven, repeat the topdressing process—applying no more than 1/2 inch at a time—until it is level.